 The waves were pretty high and intimidating for a newbie like me but for the regulars, they were your average 6 footers.
 We did some practice on the beach going from the lay down paddle position jumping up into surfing position.
 That was the easy part, where balance came naturally.

-Finally we decided I was ready to get out there and test out my new skills.
-I'm not going to lie, it was pretty hard.
-The part I was most worried about was getting cold while swimming in 45 degree water but my wetsuit kept me nice and dry and toasty warm.
+Finally, we decided I was ready to get out there and test out my new skills.
+I'm not going to lie, it was very difficult.
+The part I was most worried about was getting cold while swimming in 45-degree water but my wetsuit kept me nice and dry and toasty warm.

 After about 2 hours of paddling, jumping up, falling off and doing it all over again I was starting to get the hang of things but also tired and hungry.
 I decided to head in a little early and wait for the group to finish up.